 “Jealous?”
 The youngest effortlessly ambles down the stairs ahead of me and looks up.
 I’ve a new downward stair procedure given the toe thing, and it’s not exactly fast.
 I smile because, just walking is its own small miracle.
-Four cars and one truck have hit me so far, and that last one blew the left foot into a shattered mess.
-Every step hurts.
-Oh well.
+Four cars and one truck have hit me so far, and that last one blew up a few bones in the left foot.
+No biggie.
 I also smile because boom boom boom boom boom boom boom.

 If you have a large teenage son and a multi-story home, you know the sound.
 Thundering down the stairs like a small herd of elk, on the way to something fun.
 But this boom boom boom boom boom boom boom was much faster than usual and came with the exclamation “I’m in!”
 And so, in the new way that we learn of such things via smartphones, he flashed the screen and there it was.
 He was accepted to the University of Wisconsin at Madison.